Leodom01/XM_40020-WedDataProcessingSystems/README.md

 # XM_40020-WedDataProcessingSystems

 ## Description
-The project implements a pipeline to fact check the answer of a LLM (LLaMa) comparing it with WikiData.
+The project implements a pipeline to fact check the answer of a LLM (LLaMa) by using Wikidata as a knowledge base.

 Given an input file in the format: <ID question><TAB><question><newline> We will return a file with formatting: <ID question><TAB>[R,A,C,E]<value>